Dear Dancer,

 School.

-Harvard years, I learned that belly dancing traces its origins to the
+At Harvard, I learned that belly dancing traces its origins to the ancient

-female Goddess of the fertility cults was suppressed and replaced by the
+female Goddess of the fertility cults was suppressed and supplanted by the

-male God of their own patriarchic war cults.
+male God of their own patriarchical war cults.
 Since that time, the

 feminine has been suppressed in the Middle East!
 Yet, also since